Are you tired of your Skullcandy earbuds not charging?

 If those troubleshooting steps don’t work, contacting Skullcandy support is always an option.
 They have a team of experts who can assist in resolving any issues that you may encounter while using these earbuds.

-Always remember to keep your earbuds charged by following some additional tips like turning them off when not in use and keeping them clean from dirt and debris.
+Remember to keep your earbuds charged by following additional tips like turning them off when not in use and keeping them clean from dirt and debris.

-By implementing these tips and tricks, you’ll be able to get the most out of your Skullcandy earbuds without having any charging issues.
+By implementing these tips and tricks, you’ll get the most out of your Skullcandy earbuds without any charging issues.
 So plug in and enjoy!